Hawthorn Bridge: Construction

 Whilst at Sandridge we paid a visit to the wreck of the Herald of the Morning—a ship which some months ago was burned to the water's edge, and scuttled in Hobson's Bay, In it was a large iron bridge, intended to be erected over the Yarra River at Hawthorne [sic], but it being supposed that it would be entirely destroyed by the fire, the contractors sent home to England for another bridge.
 The wreck was purchased by Ingles, Adams, and Gresham, of Sandridge, and exertions were made to raise it, but it was not until after weeks of hard labour that success attended their exertions.
 The hulk was then towed to a pier, and, at length, not only the bridge, but other iron articles, have been redeemed, very slightly injured.

-After raising the bridge components, Ingles, Adams, and Gresham, brought the material to Sandridge (Port Melbourne).
-While the firm was negotiating with the Victorian Government to pay £6,000 for the salvaged materials, Ingles made the serious mistake of offering Victoria's Inspector-General of Public Works, Thomas Higinbotham, a two and half per cent commission on the agreed price.
+After raising the bridge components, Ingles, Adams, and Gresham, brought the material to (Port Melbourne).
+While the firm was negotiating with the Victorian Government to pay A£6,000 for the salvaged materials, Ingles made the serious mistake of offering Victoria's Inspector-General of Public Works, Thomas Higinbotham, a two and half per cent commission on the agreed price.
 A parliamentary row ensued, the negotiations were voided, and the salvage firm was erased from the Government's list of approved contractors.

-The pioneer Melbourne foundry of Langlands and Co. purchased the salvaged bridge materials for £2,000, and spent several hundred pounds repairing or modifying the bridge sections.
-However, there seems to have been no obvious market for the 350 tons of materials, and the foundry ended up selling 200 tons of it to the combined rural shires of Metcalfe and McIvor, who had received a substantial Government grant for the construction of the Mia Mia Bridge at Redesdale.
-The price was £1,000, and Langlands disposed of the remainder at "scrap iron" rates.
-The 200 tons of wrought iron bridge materials had originally been priced at around £6,000, so the Goldfields shires were pleased with their purchase.
+The pioneer Melbourne foundry of Langlands and Co. purchased the salvaged bridge materials for A£2,000, and spent several hundred pounds repairing or modifying the bridge sections.
+However, there seems to have been no obvious market for the 350 ST of materials, and the foundry ended up selling 200 ST of it to the combined rural shires of Metcalfe and McIvor, who had received a substantial Government grant for the construction of the Mia Mia Bridge at Redesdale.
+The price was A£1,000, and Langlands disposed of the remainder at "scrap iron" rates.
+The 200 ST of wrought iron bridge materials had originally been priced at around A£6,000, so the Goldfields shires were pleased with their purchase.